quelhasu/castle-chatbot/README.md

 ## How it works
 The program is based on to two files `slackbot.py` and `database.py`.
 In the first one, there is the all process of the chatbot.
 The program will read the user input and according several list of pattern (`hello`, `booking`, `information`...) will process it with an acceptable natural understanding.
+The other one will process all the communication between chatbot and the database.

 ### Commands examples